jmiiller1/jmiiller1.github.io/README.md

             }
 ```

 - The values from the following fields — `main headline`, `abstract`, `lead_paragraph`, `news_desk`, `pub_date`, `snippet`, `word_count` — were extracted from each article.
 However, only the articles whose main headline mentioned one of the five candidates (i.e., Joe Biden, Michael Bloomberg, Pete Buttigieg, Bernie Sanders, and Elizabeth Warren) were included in the final dataset.
 Note also that in the current project we focus only on the articles of which the headline only contained one and only one candidate.
 That is, articles whose headline contained the names of two or more candidates were excluded from the dataset.
 We did this to simplify our analysis, as we do not have a good way to associate a single sentiment score of an article with multiple candidates.
+We also excluded articles that had a `word_count` of 0.
 In total, this procedure resulted in 1287 entries in the final dataset.
 - We then calculated the sentiment score for each article using the polarity sentiment analyzer from the Python library `vaderSentiment`.
 For each article, we calculated four [compound polarity scores](https://medium.com/analytics-vidhya/simplifying-social-media-sentiment-analysis-using-vader-in-python-f9e6ec6fc52f), on the basis of `main headline`, `abstract`, `lead_paragraph`, and the average of them respectively.
 That is, each article has four sentiment scores: `score_headline`, `score_abstract`, `score_paragraph`, and `average` (from the three scores).
 - For each article, we also classified it into one of the four categories — `business`, `politics`, `opinion`, and `other`, based on the `news_desk` field of the article.
 The category `business` has articles from the news desks of business, business day, and sunday business; `politics` has those from politics, national, U.S., and Washington; `opinion` contains those from editorial, opinion, oped, and upshot; finally, `other` consists of the articles that do not fall into one of the aforementioned categories.
 - The final dataset is stored in the CSV format, the first few lines of which are shown below: